 - 1. Children in public care - 2.
-Children who have a brother or sister who will be attending the school at the time of admission. - Children who live in Westleigh, Leigh and Atherton (postcodes M46; WN7-4 and WN7-5) and who attend the following primary schools at the time of application: Newton Westpark; Westleigh Methodist; Westleigh St Paul's CE; Leigh St Peter's CE; Atherton St George's CE; Meadowbank; Parklee and St Michael's CE. - 4.
-Other children that live in Westleigh, Leigh and Atherton (postcodes M46; WN7-4 and WN7-5) - 5.
+Children who have a brother or sister who will be attending the school at the time of admission. - 3.
+Children who live in Leigh with the postcode WN7-5 and Atherton. - 4.
+Other children living in Leigh. - 5.
 Other children living nearest to the school.